uwla/ltags/README.md

 ## USAGE

-Here we will explain to use this package.
+Here we will explain how to use this package.
 A demo app is  also  available  on [uwla/ltags-demo01](https://github.com/uwla/ltags-demo01) to show an example  of use case.